o3de/o3de.org/content/docs/userguide/terrain-heightmap-intro.md

+description: ' Use the heightmap as the base of your terrain in your &ALY; level. '
+slug: terrain-heightmap-intro
+title: Using the Terrain Heightmap
+---
 # Using the Terrain Heightmap<a name="terrain-heightmap-intro"></a>

 The heightmap is the base of the terrain in your level\.
 You have three options for obtaining a terrain heightmap: